What is AIOps

 - Named entity recognition to enrich incidents for faster processing of incidents

-- Predicting Incident assignment group based on incident attributes
+- Predicting Incident assignment groups based on incident attributes

-- Incident classification using natural language processing, can also use external service like IBM Watson NLU, OpenAI/GPT-3
+- Incident classification using natural language processing can also use external services like IBM Watson NLU, OpenAI/GPT-3

 AIOps Goals and Key Benefits

 The ultimate goal of AIOps is to enable IT transformation and let IT run in Autonomous Operations mode.
 With AIOps tools, IT organizations gain unified event intelligence, reduce noise in IT data and eliminate toil, reduce IT ticket volume, resolve IT problems faster, predict/prevent outages before customer impact, automate root cause analysis, accelerate incident or problem resolution, improve IT productivity, and reduce TCO.